Aside from photography, I also teach martial arts on a limited basis.

-I’ve trained in martial arts (TKD primarily) since I was a toddler.
-By age 8 I had my little junior black belt, by age 11 I was teaching kids younger than myself, by age 14 I was teaching adults, & by age 16 I was teaching full classes & running a school.
+I’ve trained in martial arts (TKD primarily) my whole life, and have been teaching since a very young age.
 In college, I founded, taught, coached, & managed a TKD program & intercollegiate competitive team.
-I have similar training & teaching experience in Hapkido, as well as various degrees of training in other styles over the years, including kickboxing, Aikido, Judo, Kendo, & more.
+I have similar background experience in Hapkido, as well as various degrees of training in other styles over the years, including kickboxing, Aikido, Judo, Kendo, etc.

 My live/work photography studio, located in the Bemis Building of Seattle’s Sodo district, is a fairly large space with ample room for small-group training sessions.
 It’s always been a goal & desire of mine to have a space in which I could do both martial arts & photography.
 Neither one need the space full time, both utilize the wide-openness, & it’s a perfect way to split my time between two passions.